elastos/Elastos.Developer.Website/content/faq/faq_blockchain.md

 Yes but forking ELA offers little interest as ELA forks will be incompatible with Elastos ecosystem already in place.
 {{% /faqentry %}}

 {{% faqentry question="Where do the transaction fees of each ELA transaction go?" %}}
 The fees go to the miners.
 {{% /faqentry %}}

 {{% faqentry question="How will Elastos handle the scalability issues?" %}}
-Through their mainchain and sidechain architecture.
+Through its mainchain and sidechain architecture.
 {{% /faqentry %}}

 {{% faqentry question="How does the mainchain and sidechain architecture work?" %}}